icycoldveins/RunStravaSync/README.md

 ### Advanced Analytics

-- Dive deep into analytics with metrics like speed, elevation changes, heart rate, and more.
+- Dive into analytics with metrics like speed, elevation changes, heart rate, and more.
 - Visualize your performance with interactive charts and graphs.

-### Goal Setting and Progress Tracking
+### AI-Driven Insights and Suggestions

-- Personalize your goals for different track and field events and monitor your progress.
+- Utilize OpenAI integration to receive personalized training and recovery suggestions.
-- Adapt your training methods based on data-driven insights.
+- Enhance your training regimen with AI-generated actionable insights based on your performance data.

-### Customizable Dashboard

-- Tailor your dashboard to highlight the most important metrics for you.
-- Gain quick insights into your daily, weekly, and monthly activities.

-### Community Features

-- Connect and engage with fellow track and field athletes.
-- Participate in community challenges and contests to challenge your skills.

 ### Mobile Compatibility